-Welcome bonuses are just not enough to convince customers to focus on one credit card and ignore the others for very long.
-They’re more the icing on the cake, the extra pep that causes you to break down and apply.
-If you can’t decide between 2 cards with similar benefits, choose the one with the better welcome bonus!
+Welcome bonuses are just not enough to convince customers to focus on one credit card and ignore the others for long.
+They’re more the icing on the cake, the extra boost that causes you to break down and apply.
+If you can’t decide between two cards with similar benefits, choose the one with the better welcome bonus.

-The true substance of a card is its ongoing benefits, though.
+The true substance of a card, though, is its ongoing benefits.
 Does the card have valuable perks that offset its annual fee?
 Can you earn rewards quickly and easily?
 Are the rewards even useful??

 Apply Here: Capital One® Savor® Cash Rewards Credit Card

 With the Capital One Savor, you earn 4% cash back on dining (basically ANYWHERE that serves food, including bakeries or bars).
 You earn 4% cash back on the broad category of entertainment (anything from zoos to bowling alleys to movie theaters to athletic fields).
-You earn 2% cash back on groceries (just about any grocery store or supermarket except Walmart and Target).
+You earn 2% cash back at grocery stores (just about any grocery store or supermarket except Walmart and Target).

-Oh yeah, it also comes with a $500 welcome bonus after spending $3,000 on purchases within the first 3 months of account opening.
+Oh yeah, it also comes with a $300 welcome bonus after spending $3,000 on purchases within the first three months of account opening.

 Chase doesn’t have a card with earning rates like this.
 Citi doesn’t have a card with earning rates like this.
-They’d better retaliate with a similar card of their own, or they’re going to lose a lot of swipes to Capital One.
+They’d better retaliate with similar cards of their own or they’re going to lose a lot of swipes to Capital One.
 Including mine.

-This is going to sound ridiculous, but I love that the card doesn’t have a bonus on travel.
-Every card and its mother earns bonus rewards on travel, and they in turn water down the rest of their bonus categories.
-But the Capital One Savor skips the travel category, and focuses all the cash back in other areas.
+This is going to sound ridiculous, but I love it that the card doesn’t have a bonus on travel.
+Every card and its mother earns bonus rewards on travel and they, in turn, water down the rest of their bonus categories.
+But the Capital One Savor skips the travel category and focuses the cash back in other areas.

-There are plenty of travel credit card heartthrobs to choose from.
-And you should definitely have one of them to protect you from things like flight cancellations, delayed baggage, and when you inevitably crash your rental car.
+There are plenty of heartthrob credit cards for travel to choose from.
+And you should definitely have one of them to protect you from things like flight cancellations, delayed baggage and rental-car crashes.